bazz1tv/github-tutorial/README.md

 ### Have Your Local Master Branch Track upstream/master

-Since we will not be making changes directly to your fork's master branch (remember we want it only to be a copy of upsteam's master branch) - we will make your local master branch track upstream's master branch (instead of your fork's master branch)
+Since we will not be making changes directly to your fork's master branch (remember we want it only to be a copy of upsteam's master branch) - we will make your local master branch track upstream's master branch.

 `git branch master -u upstream/master`